 They didn’t have any particular expectations in mind, and left the planning up to me.
 All they asked was that the girls be able to make something that they could take home with them.

 They said that 9 girls would be stopping by my place: Leah and several of her 8 and 9 year old friends, and also two 5 year olds: Leah’s younger sister Sophie and a friend.

-I had about a few weeks to think up my activity, and I tell ya, I must’ve come up with a dozen different craft ideas during that time.
-I wanted things to be very open-ended so the girls wouldn’t have to follow any detailed instructions while they were crafting, and so I finally decided to go with a tween art party activity.
+I had a few weeks to think up my activity, and I must’ve come up with a dozen different craft ideas during that time.
+I wanted things to be open-ended so the girls wouldn’t have to follow detailed instructions while they were crafting, so I finally decided on a tween art party activity.

 One trip to the dollar store was all it took to get the canvases and a few odds and ends for the art party.
 The rest of the supplies came from the drawers and cupboards in my craft room.